Menu

 Identify some of the existing challenges and barriers that patients within our health systems and communities at large face and provide opportunities to empower neuroscience nurses to consider removing those barriers or providing assistance for improved outcomes.

-Thinking Like a Neuro Nurse: The Development of a Novel and Meaningful Neurological Clinical Decision Aid Tool and High-Fidelity Simulation Program to Recognize Neurological Emergencies
+CANCELLED: Thinking Like a Neuro Nurse: The Development of a Novel and Meaningful Neurological Clinical Decision Aid Tool and High-Fidelity Simulation Program to Recognize Neurological Emergencies

-2:10 – 2:40 pm CDT (.5 CE contact hour)
+2:10 – 2:40 pm CDT (0.5 CE contact hours)

 Session: (210)

-Rachel T. Campbell, BSN, RN, SCRN
+Rachel T. Campbell, BSN RN SCRN

 Gain practical explanations about the delineation of the roles of the Stroke Coordinator and Stroke Navigator in our successful, established program, showcasing a collaborative model where the Stroke Coordinator manages administrative tasks—such as certification requirements and compliance—while the Stroke Navigator focuses on patient interactions, follow-up care, and interdisciplinary coordination.
 This division of responsibilities fosters a holistic approach to stroke management, ensuring both the clinical and emotional needs of patients are met, while successfully supporting the overall Stroke program goals.
 Results include improvement in quality driven metrics, maintaining high-quality care, and improved operation efficiency.